Behavioural Insights Library

 Webinars & Videos

-- UBC-DIBS Seminar: This online seminar series features leading Behavioural Insights practitioners and researchers sharing their BI lab and field projects.
-Seminars are scheduled roughly monthly during the academic year.
+UBC-DIBS Seminar: Our monthly online seminar series features leading behavioural science practitioners and researchers sharing their lab and field projects.

-- BIG Difference BC: Recordings of conference talks and digital posters from past BIG Difference BC conferences; these are great examples of how the local BI community of practice uses Behavioural Insights for positive social impact across sectors.
+BIG Difference BC: These recordings of talks from past BIG Difference BC conferences are great case studies of using behavioural science for positive social impact across sectors.

 - BEAR x BIOrg: This speaker series from the University of Toronto’s Behavioural Economics in Action at Rotman (BEAR) features top behavioural scientists and practitioners who share the latest research and insights with managers and policymakers.